 Karen Mikkelsen, Learning Innovations at WestEd

-headshot of Karen Mikkelsen Karen Mikkelsen is a member of NECC’s State Systems of Support Team and the liaison with the Vermont Department of Education.
+headshot of Karen Mikkelsen Karen Mikkelsen is a member of NECC's State Systems of Support Team and NECC liaison to Vermont.
 Her background includes consultation, training and technical assistance to state education agencies, particularly in the areas of early childhood care and education, personnel development, family/school/community collaboration, and teacher retention.
 She has also worked with federally funded technical assistance and training projects for special education and has a M.Ed. from the University of Massachusetts.

 Cerelle Morrow, Education Development Center

-headshot of Cerelle Morrow Cerelle Morrow is a co-leader of the regional Adolescent Literacy Initiative and works to provide support and expertise to individual states in the area of adolescent literacy.
-Cerelle’s experience is in the field of professional development and technical assistance for programs geared towards large, urban school districts, focusing on intervention strategies and teaching methods meant to motivate and raise the academic achievement of secondary school students.
-She is a former middle school English as a Second Language (ESL) teacher and holds a M.Ed. in International Education Development, with a specialization in Teaching English as a Second Language (TESOL) from Teachers College, Columbia University.
-In addition, she is a returned Peace Corps Volunteer from the Philippines, where she served as an ESL teacher trainer.
+headshot of Cerelle Morrow Cerelle Morrow co-led the regional Adolescent Literacy Initiative and leads the regional NECC initiative on Literacy.
+Morrow's experience is in professional development and technical assistance for programs geared towards large, urban school districts, focusing on intervention strategies and teaching methods meant to motivate and raise the academic achievement of secondary school students.
+A former middle school English as a Second Language (ESL) teacher, she holds a M.Ed. in International Education Development, with a specialization in Teaching English as a Second Language (TESOL) from Teachers College, Columbia University.
+Morrow is served as an ESL teacher trainers with the Peace Corps in the Philippines.

 Jan Phlegar, Learning Innovations at WestEd